 For lenders, the risk is even more direct.
 If too many borrowers default, the losses are total.
 We saw how aggressive lending practices contributed to the collapse of Celsius and BlockFi in 2022.
 Those failures involved institutions, but the principle applies just as strongly to individual loans.

+Even atomic flash loans are not risk-free.
+They depend on smart contracts.
 A bug in the protocol or in your own transaction logic can cause failures, wasted gas, or even open the door to exploits.
 While the lender is technically protected within a single transaction, users can still lose fees, and entire protocols can collapse if their code is flawed.

 Perhaps the biggest risk is mindset.
 Because you are not pledging assets upfront, it is easy to view the funds as “free money.”
 That illusion often pushes borrowers into reckless trading or overleveraging.
 Losses then compound quickly.